Close Menu

 Introduction to Valetax

 Valetax presents itself as an online trading broker offering forex, cryptocurrencies, stocks, and other financial instruments.
-The broker claims to be regulated by the Financial Services Commission (FSC) of Mauritius under license GB21026312 and is registered through two entities: Valetax International Limited (Mauritius) and Valetax Global Limited (Saint Vincent and the Grenadines).
+The company claims to be regulated by the Financial Services Commission (FSC) of Mauritius under license GB21026312 and operates through two entities: Valetax International Limited in Mauritius and Valetax Global Limited in Saint Vincent and the Grenadines.

 Regulation Breakdown